-Madagascar, officially the Republic of Madagascar and previously known as the Malagasy Republic, is an island country in the Indian Ocean, off the coast of Southeast Africa.
-The nation comprises the island of Madagascar (the fourth-largest island in the world), as well as numerous smaller peripheral islands.
-Following the prehistoric breakup of the supercontinent Gondwana, Madagascar split from the Indian peninsula around 88 million years ago, allowing native plants and animals to evolve in relative isolation.
+Madagascar is the fourth-largest island in the world and following the prehistoric breakup of the supercontinent Gondwana, split from the Indian peninsula around 88 million years ago, allowing native plants and animals to evolve in relative isolation.
 Consequently, Madagascar is a biodiversity hotspot; over 90% of its wildlife is found nowhere else on Earth.
-The island's diverse ecosystems and unique wildlife are threatened by the encroachment of the rapidly growing human population and other environmental threats.
+The island's diverse ecosystems and unique wildlife are under immense pressure so responsible tourism is key to protecting the remaining areas.

 More than 80 percent of Madagascar's 14,883 plant species are found nowhere else in the world, including five plant families.
 The family Didiereaceae, composed of four genera and 11 species, is limited to the spiny forests of southwestern Madagascar.
 Four-fifths of the world's Pachypodium species are endemic to the island.
 Three-fourths of Madagascar's 860 orchid species are found here alone, as are six of the world's eight baobabspecies.
 The island is home to around 170 palm species, three times as many as on all of mainland Africa; 165 of them are endemic.
 Many native plant species are used as herbal remedies for a variety of afflictions.
 The drugs vinblastine and vincristine, used to treat Hodgkin's disease, leukemia and other cancers, were derived from the Madagascar periwinkle.
 The traveler's palm, known locally as ravinala and endemic to the eastern rain forests, is highly iconic of Madagascar and is featured in the national emblem as well as the Air Madagascar logo.

-Lemurs have been characterized as "Madagascar's flagship mammal species" by Conservation Internationall.
-In the absence of monkeys and other competitors, these primates have adapted to a wide range of habitats and diversified into numerous species.
-As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were described by zoologists between 2000 and 2008.
+Lemurs have been characterized as "Madagascar's flagship mammal species" and in the absence of monkeys and other competitors, these primates have adapted to a wide range of habitats and diversified into numerous species.
+As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were described by zoologists only recently, between 2000 and 2008.
 They are almost all classified as rare, vulnerable, or endangered.
 At least 17 species of lemur have become extinct since man arrived on Madagascar, all of which were larger than the surviving lemur species.
 A number of other mammals, including the cat-like fossa, are endemic to Madagascar.

 Over 300 species of birds have been recorded on the island, of which over 60 percent (including four families and 42 genera) are endemic.